If you’re asking yourself how to DIY resin molds, it’s pretty easy. Even if you’re a resin beginner.

 Once you mix it, push and form the putty around your model.
 This part of DIY resin molds is where things get a little tricky.
 You want to push the model in the wad of putty and make sure it comes up the sides.
 But, don’t push the putty onto the model.
 You may not get all the detail from the original model.

 Before you your DIY resin molds cure, flatten out the bottom of your molds.
-Otherwise, your mold may not sit level and your resin may cure uneven.
+Otherwise, your mold may not sit level, and your resin may cure unevenly.